Leprechaun817/clio/c/readme.md

     ArgParser * clio_add_cmd(ArgParser *parser, char *command, void (*callback)(ArgParser *parser), char *helptext)

-This method returns an `ArgParser` instance associated with the new command.
+This method returns the `ArgParser` instance associated with the new command.
 You can register flags and options on this sub-parser using the methods listed above.
 (Note that you do not need to call `clio_parse()` on the command parser instance - calling `clio_parse()` on the root parser is sufficient.)

 Commands support an automatic `--help` flag and an automatic `help <cmd>` command.